The Waterboy: Plot

 Sometime later, Bobby and Vicki get married.
-Robert Sr., who has since adopted the nickname "Roberto", makes a surprise appearance to try to convince Bobby to skip school and go to the National Football League (NFL) so he can share in Bobby's newfound fame.
-Helen angrily tackles him to the ground for talking to Bobby like that, and for abandoning them years ago, prompting cheers from the attendants.
+Robert Sr., who has since adopted the nickname "Roberto", makes a surprise appearance to try to convince Bobby to skip school and go to the NFL so he can share in Bobby's newfound fame.
+Helen angrily tackles him to the ground as revenge for the abandonment years ago and attempt to pull Bobby into one of his games, prompting cheers from the attendants.
 Bobby and Vicki leave on his lawnmower to consummate their marriage.

 Production

 The idea for The Waterboy came from one of Adam Sandler's Saturday Night Live characters.
 Sandler said, "You could compare him to 'Canteen Boy,' whereas he does love water and they both get picked on a lot, but the thing I like the most about this character is just that he is a genuine, good person."

 Writer Tim Herlihy said the story was intended to invert the formula of his previous films, where Sandler was an extreme character surrounded by regular people.
 "With Happy Gilmore, [...] it was a very straight world that he was the disruptive element in.
 The pressure was all on Adam to be funny as Happy.
 Whereas this was like a funhouse, crazy version of Southern college football milieu.
 And it was the first movie where things were funny when Adam wasn't on screen.
 The pressure wasn't even on him."

 Herlihy could not believe their luck getting Kathy Bates to play Boucher's mother.
 Bates' agent did not want her to do the film, and Bates threw the script in the trash after reading some pages, not being interested in football.
 Her niece spotted the script and noticed Sandler's name, and convinced her to reconsider.